 Members have a Facebook Group, LinkedIn Group and GoogleGroup to network, learn and share with each other.
 If you would like to become a member of DINE, please register as an SNEB member and choose “Division for International Nutrition Education” as one of your complimentary divisions.

-Rachel Vollmer, PhD, RD, Chair
+Rachel Vollmer, PhD, RD, Past Chair

 Follow the Children’s Division on their Facebook page

 The Nutrition Education for Children Division promotes communication, cooperation, and exchange of ideas among SNEB members and practitioners interested in nutrition education for children and who provide and/or develop nutrition education materials and programs for children.
 Our goals are to link nutrition educators, researchers, and practitioners to one another to help improve research, education, and practice.
 To reach these goals, our division works extensively with SNEB leadership and SNEB divisions to promote skill building, information sharing, advocacy, and communication.

 Het Desai-Shah, PhD, Chair-Elect